eliudistic/eliud-commerce/README.md

 # commerce website
 !!
-The html website being showcased isn't up to date with the current changes and additions!! html https://codehs.com/sandbox/eliudium/html
+The website below isn't up to date with the current changes and additions!! html https://codehs.com/sandbox/eliudium/html